(CLO) Drone training programs in China are becoming popular as job opportunities in the industry expand.

 "The number of trainees we have taken on this year is much higher than last year and we expect the number for the whole year to double last year," he said, adding that there are so many trainees that "we are actually short of instructors."

-The Zhifei Training Center in Shanghai said it has also seen a "sharp increase" in the number of students since this summer.
+The Zhifei training center in Shanghai said it also saw a "sharp increase" in the number of students since this summer.

 Most students are seeking certification to meet requirements for certain positions in the military or in government agencies that are actively using drones, one employee said.

-The boom in the number of trainees is due to a significant increase in companies' demand for talent, driven by new applications of drones in areas such as logistics, tourism, aerial surveying and electrical inspection, according to Mr. Yu.
+The surge in trainees is due to a significant increase in companies' demand for talent, driven by new applications of drones in areas such as logistics, tourism, aerial surveying and electrical inspection, according to Mr. Yu.

 China's low-altitude economy, which includes manned and unmanned operations at altitudes of up to 1,000 meters, is currently facing a shortage of about 1 million skilled workers, Li Chunlin, vice chairman of the National Development and Reform Commission, said at a press conference last month.

-Expected to create new jobs, spur technological innovation and energize the economy, the term was included in Premier Li Qiang's government work report presented in March as a strategic emerging industry.
+Expected to create new jobs, drive technological innovation and energize the economy, the term was included in Premier Li Qiang's government work report presented in March as a strategic emerging industry.

 According to the Civil Aviation Administration of China (CAAC), as of the end of June, China had only 225,000 people officially licensed to operate UAVs.

-But Wang Changshun, president of the China Air Transport Association, said at a forum in Beijing on October 28 that as of the end of September, more than 2 million UAVs had been registered with the CAAC.
+But China Air Transport Association president Wang Changshun said at a forum in Beijing on October 28 that as of the end of September, there were more than 2 million UAVs registered with the CAAC.

-Mr Yu estimates that if unregistered UAVs are included, there are at least 3 million in use today.
-“We are in dire need of licensed professionals who can not only fly drones but also repair and maintain them,” he said.
+Mr Yu estimates that if unregistered UAVs are included, there are at least 3 million in use.
+“We are now in dire need of licensed professionals who can not only fly drones but also repair and maintain them,” he said.

-In recent years, Chinese authorities have stepped up scrutiny of the burgeoning drone industry, acknowledging its role in driving economic growth.
+In recent years, Chinese authorities have stepped up oversight of the booming drone industry, acknowledging its role in driving economic growth.

 Ngoc Anh (according to SCMP)